 31 events · 21 federal sources queried · 180-day window

-Federal-data figures are refreshed at build time from api.ai-analytics.org/coverage; other figures are stated as of each dataset's last regeneration.
+The regulatory row count is refreshed at build time from api.ai-analytics.org/coverage; other figures are stated as of each dataset's last regeneration.
 Every figure links to its data.

 The holdings

-Fourteen datasets, grouped by the question they answer — each source-cited, openly licensed, most built from the government's own records.
+Sixteen datasets, grouped by the question they answer — each source-cited, openly licensed, most built from the government's own records.

 How power stays hidden